 Silhouetting is one of the easiest and most effective photography techniques.
 Silhouettes look great and add a special feel to the photo, and they also emphasize form and composition while reducing the distraction of detail.

-Even though silhouettes look fabulous, they can be created quite easily.
+Even though silhouette photography looks fabulous, it can be created quite easily.
 The one factor to keep in mind is light.
 To create a silhouette you must be shooting against the light.
 This can be best illustrated with an example.

 In this photo the light is shining on the front side of the windmill.
 Look at the shadows to verify that.
 This picture is taken from the direction of the light and thus most of the windmill is properly exposed.